szx503045266/ASF-former/README.md

 ### Update:
 ***27/04/2022***
-- The code is released.
+- The paper is posted on [arXiv](https://arxiv.org/abs/2204.12196) and the code is released.

 ## 1. Requirements
 timm==0.3.4